Wendy LogoWendy

 After deploying your server to your WendyOS device, you can test it from your development machine.
 As long as your WendyOS device is accessible over USB or the Local Area Network, you can reach it from your browser.

-Open up your browser and navigate to:
+Or open your browser manually and navigate to:

 http://wendyos-true-probe.local:8000